Skip to Content

 When you get hungry, order fish and chips from one of the floating take-away barges.
 Mako Seafood gets the best reviews, but Fish Frenzy is good too.

 If you’re into whiskey, stop in at Lark Distillery next to the Hobart visitor centre.
 They’ve been making single malt whiskey and gin for over 20 years.
-While I’m not a whiskey drinker, my husband enjoyed the tasting paddle.
+While I’m not a whiskey drinker, my husband enjoyed the tasting flight.
 I devoured the delicious cheese board!

 Ferry to MONA